TairanD/C-Programming-Language/C-notes/03-pointer.md

 A pointer can be assigned to point to different varibles during the lifetime of the program.

-- When we declare a pointer, we must state the type of data it points to and use an asterisk `*` before the variable name to show that it is a parameter.
+- When we declare a pointer, we must state the type of data it points to and use an asterisk `*` before the variable name to show that it is a pointer.

 - If we use an asterisk beside the name *after* declaration, it will get the value in the address it points to (dereferencing)